 “To a large degree, these people, the millions of poor people in America, are invisible, living under the radar screen.
 Their suffering is not seen on our evening news.
 But it’s there.”

-As the more-conservative influence of the Boomer Generation fades, the scales are finally beginning to tip and — at nearly 80 million strong — Millennials are now the largest generation in the US workforce.
-The children of the great recession — this is how Hillary Clinton described Millennials when she thought the only listeners were her wealthy class-peers.
-Then, WikiLeaks taught Clinton about the many risks of holding public & private positions during an election and the risk of Millennials spelunking your transcripts is apparently one of those.
+As the conservative influence of the Boomer Generation fades, the scales may finally be starting to tip and — at nearly 80 million strong — Millennials are now the largest generation in the US workforce.
+The children of the great recession — this was the description of millennials Hillary Clinton offered when she thought only her wealthy class-peers were listening.
+Then, WikiLeaks showed Clinton some of the risks of holding public & private positions in an election season and apparently one of those risks is that millennials will spelunk your transcripts.
 It is a pretty neat title, though — “children of the great recession.”

 The Economic System Has Failed Millennials

-The recession hit Millennials the hardest, right at the beginning of many of our adult lives.
+The recession hit millennials the hardest, right at the beginning of many of our adult lives.
 Also, we have not quite recovered but please — don’t wait up or anything.
-Ah, but maybe they don’t make make these bootstraps quite like they did when the Boomers were growing up.
-Or maybe they were made by one of the manufacturing plants that were abandoned when free-trade allowed them to set up sweatshops in other countries, instead.
+Ah, but maybe they don’t make make these bootstraps quite like they did when the boomers were growing up.
+Or maybe they were made by a manufacturing plants that was abandoned after free-trade let their owners set up sweatshops in other countries, instead.

 The key to success, our parents & teachers told us, was a college degree — we listened & we are now the generation with the highest number of college degrees in all of history.
-We also have more debt than any generation in history, more of us are out of work than many other groups, and we are the first generation in the country to be making less money than our parents did at our ages, which we also spend more of to buy less.
-So yeah — we have that going for us, and — as the failed democratic candidate was pointing out — it is, indeed, something that is informing our worldviews, now.
+We also have more debt than any generation in history, more of us are out of work than many other groups, and we are the first generation in the US to make less money than our parents did at our ages, which we spend more of to buy less.
+So we have that going for us and — as the failed democratic candidate was pointing out — it is something that is informing our worldviews, now.

-And did I mention already that there are nearly 80 million of us?
+And did I mention that there are 80 million of us?
 Because there are — and it bears repeating….

 Was Bernie Sanders’ Political Revolution